Flutter-gg-1/API-assignment/README.md

 ### Main Widgets
 - **TextField**: The `TextField` widget is used to allow users to input text.

-- **ListTile**: The `ListTile` widget is used to display a list of users with an avatar, name, email, and a trailing icon.
+- **ListTile**: The `ListTile` widget is used to display a list of users with name, email, and a trailing company name and leading with user id.

 ### External Packages
 - **Cached network image**: A flutter library to show images from the internet and keep them in the cache directory.